 What is Data Protection?

-The primary purpose of data protection legislation is to safeguard the privacy rights of individuals where organisations, such as a university, process personal data as part of their day-to-day operations.
+Data protection is a legal framework.
+The primary purpose of data protection law is to safeguard the rights of individuals where an entity, such as a university, processes personal data.

-There is therefore an obligation on all organisations, including DCU and its wholly owned campus companies, to process personal data in a manner compliant with the legislation.
+There is therefore an obligation on all organisations, including Dublin City University (DCU) and its wholly-owned campus companies, to process personal data in a manner compliant with the law.

-In order to carry out its statutory, academic and administrative functions the University collects and processes personal data relating to many categories of individuals and this includes the students and staff of the University.
-The University takes the confidentiality of all personal data seriously and consequently takes all reasonable steps to comply with data protection legislation.
-The University endeavours to collect personal data only in order to meet specific legitimate purposes and to retain that data only for so long as those purposes remain valid.
+In order to carry out its statutory, academic and administrative functions, the University collects and processes personal data relating to many categories of individuals, including students and staff of the University.
+DCU takes protection of personal data seriously and consequently takes all reasonable steps to comply with data protection legislation.

-The University is committed to ensuring that all staff, registered students, agents, contractors and its own data processors comply with data protection legislation regarding:
+The University is committed to ensuring that all staff, registered students, agents, contractors and data processors comply with data protection law.

 DCU as a Data Controller